Anthony-Nolan/Atlas/README.md

   - *(All easily findable by Googling and appear to be generally happy with standard install settings.)*
   - Install a compatible IDE: VS2019 or Rider.
   - Install and Start Azure Storage Emulator.
+    - Note for mac users: There is no storage emulator on mac, so instead another user-secret should be used to instead use a cloud-based storage account
+    - Note that, despite it's appearance, the Emulator isn't really a service and doesn't auto-start on login by default.
+You may wish to configure it to do so:
+      - Open Windows Startup folder: WindowsExplorer > Type `shell:startup` in the file path field.
+      - Locate the Azure start command script: `StartStorageEmulator.cmd` likely found in `C:\Program Files (x86)\Microsoft SDKs\Azure\Storage Emulator`.
+      - Right-click-and-drag the latter into the former, to create a shortcut to StorageStart script in the Startup folder.
   - Install Azure Storage Explorer.
   - Install SQL Server
   - Install Postman (or some other means of easily running HTTP requests against the API)